RakhithJK/ossu-computer-science-wiki/Foundations-draft.md

 If you have already studied linear algebra but it's been a long time, the Advanced track contains a review/reference text.
 Go through the text and confirm that you are familiar with everything on there.
 Whenever you find you have forgotten something, go through Strang's online course to find that material and review it.

-[*immersive linear algebra*](http://immersivemath.com/ila/) (J. Ström, K. Åström and T. Akenine-Möller) is an interesting, but incomplete interactive textbook.
-We suggest bookmarking it for future reference.
 ### Beginner track
 #### Prerequisites
 - High School Math